 Who can take part in the group?

-Any service user who is currently accessing relevant services, following assessment of their needs and abilities in relation to occupation and activity by an occupational therapist
+If you are currently using our services, you may be able to join the group.
+This will be following assessment of your needs and abilities in relation to occupation and activity by an occupational therapist.

 How do I find out more or enrol in the group?

-If you’re interested, please discuss with your care coordinator/lead professional or speak to a member of occupational therapy staff.
+If you’re interested, please discuss with your care coordinator/lead professional.

 Quotes from service users involved in the co-production of this group